stonerlab/Stoner-PythonCode/doc/readme.rst

 Development Version
 -------------------

-The development version will be on version 0.8.
-Presently nothing has been done on this.
+The next development version will be on version 0.9.
+This will be started after the current 0.8 version is given a final release.

 Online documentation for all versions can be found on the ReadTheDocs pages `online documentation`_